 - Resources

-Recent years have brought an intense focus on cybersecurity across the United States Federal Government with many agencies leading the way in educating government organizations and businesses large and small, as well as consumers.
+There has been an intense focus on cybersecurity across the United States federal government in recent years.
+Many agencies are leading the way in educating government organizations and large and small businesses as well as consumers.

-However, when it comes to password security, not every agency is singing the same tune.
+However, not every agency is singing the same tune when it comes to password security.
 One of the foremost groups, the National Institute of Standards and Technology (NIST), “develops cybersecurity standards, guidelines, best practices, and other resources to meet the needs of U.S. industry, federal agencies and the broader public.”

 The NIST cybersecurity page goes on to say that “some NIST cybersecurity assignments are defined by federal statutes, executive orders and policies.
 For example, the Office of Management and Budget (OMB) mandates that all federal agencies implement NIST’s cybersecurity standards and guidance for non-national security systems.”

 Unfortunately, NIST’s recommendations have not yet been universally accepted and implemented by all federal agencies.
-And while NIST sets the standards that agencies purport to follow, even it has its own weakness in the form of a disorganized website.
+While NIST sets the standards that agencies purport to follow, it also has its own weakness: a disorganized website.

 Technology moves fast.
-For business and individuals, so much of our lives are now online in a myriad of accounts that range from fun entertainment sites to serious financial business like our bank accounts.
+For businesses and individuals, so much of our lives are now online in myriad accounts ranging from fun entertainment sites to serious financial businesses like our bank accounts.

-The goal of this assessment is to engage and educate everyone who uses passwords on the best practices coming from the federal government and where there is room for improvement.
-There are many within the federal government who have a solid educational approach to password security, and there are others that might need a bit of assistance to modernize.
+This assessment aims to engage and educate everyone who uses passwords on the best practices coming from the federal government and where there is room for improvement.
+Many within the federal government have a solid educational approach to password security, and others might need a bit of assistance to modernize.

 Fortunately, consensus is building on best practices for password security.
 This report consolidates and assesses the details.